dimuthu1997/dimuthu1997/README.md

 ### <i>Hi there, 👋 I'm Dimuthu.
 A final-year undergraduate in the Department of Information Communication Technology at the Rajarata University of Sri Lanka.</i>

-- ✍ You can find my projects here [portfolio]
+- ✍ You can find my projects here
-- 🔭 I’m currently working on my first book.
+- 🔭 I’m currently not involved in any project and willing to contribute to any.
-- 🌱 I’m currently learning React Native and Azure
+- 🌱 I’m currently learning and/or refreshing my knowledge on Object Oriented Programming in Java, MySQL and whatever possible.
 - 👯 I’m looking to collaborate on open source
-- 💬 Ask me about ...
-Anything
+- 💬 Ask me about Anything here.
+If it is something I know, I can help you!
-- 😄 Pronouns: She/Her
-- ⚡ Fun fact: I speak 4 languages ( English, Spanish, Romanian, Russian)

 <br />